Working with us is a transparent and hassle-free experience.

 Do you still feel you could manage the website all on your own?
 If so, great.
 It’s a fun skill to learn.
 In fact, there are some great online courses out there.
 Be warned, paying for courses online can be pricey.
 However, there are many free online YouTube video courses too.

-WordPress isn’t just about designing the website, choosing a domain name and adding the right content though.
+WordPress isn’t just about designing the website, choosing a domain name and adding the right content though and considering VPS plans.
 Far from it.
-It’s about managing the website and making sure everything is running correctly.
+It’s about managing the website and making sure everything is running correctly have the best web hosting plan.
 Here are just some of the aspects of a WordPress website that the developer will be handling for you in the background.

 Arguably, this is the key aspect of site maintenance.